neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 *Runtime constraints*

-Runtime constraints are a very powerful feature of FLOW3's AOP framework.
+Runtime constraints are a very powerful feature of TYPO3 Flow's AOP framework.
 A full reference of the possibilities can be found in the AOP chapter of this documentation.
 However, this features was mainly implemented to support sophisticated policy definitions and therefore here is a short introduction by two simple examples on how to use it: